 The third shift is to direct and incentivise innovations towards digital sustainability.
-We see the need to actively harness the power and reach of digital technology for exponential improvements in environmental management, governance, green financing, and sustainable production and consumption within a net zero and circular economy, while empowering more people with the knowledge and the agency to adopt sustainable lifestyles and livelihoods.
+We see the need to harness actively the power and reach of digital technology for exponential improvements in environmental management, governance, green financing, and sustainable production and consumption within a net zero and circular economy, while empowering more people with the knowledge and the agency to adopt sustainable lifestyles and livelihoods.
 Digital technology and innovation, if directed with intention, can empower government, businesses, communities and individuals to make decisions and take action that align with their values.
 To achieve planetary sustainability and equitable human development, the digital transformation process in every sector must be actively guided through conscious choices and values – collective and individual.
 This shift suggests six areas of innovation that we must intentionally incentivise to support digital sustainability.
 These include building a digital twin of the planet, enabling a circular economy, supporting sustainable consumption, enabling a knowledge commons, creating networked and agile governance and accessible technologies for the whole of society.

 The contents of this Action Plan are based on a series of open dialogues and collective intelligence processes undertaken with over 800 stakeholders that voluntarily participated in CODES.
 This process involved structured round tables, a global conference and online consultations.
 The process captured a diverse range of views, experiences and priorities from stakeholders in over 100 countries and from across major stakeholder groups.
-These inputs have been synthesized by the co-champions of CODES, including UNEP, UNDP, the International Science Council, Future Earth, the German Environment Agency, and the Kenyan Environment Ministry.
-This has been conducted in close collaboration with the Office of the UN Secretary General’s Envoy on Technology within the framework of the Digital Cooperation Roadmap.
+These inputs have been synthesized by the co-champions of CODES, including UNEP, United Nations Development Programme (UNDP), the International Science Council, Future Earth, the German Environment Agency, and the Kenyan Environment Ministry.
+This has been conducted in close collaboration with the Office of the UN Secretary-General’s Envoy on Technology within the framework of the Digital Cooperation Roadmap.

 The key goal of this Action Plan is to catalyze collective action by the international community and the members of CODES towards the implementation of the three shifts and the associated strategic priorities during the 2022-2025 timeframe.
 The aim is to encourage the expansion of existing efforts, intersecting and coordinating parallel initiatives and catalyzing new efforts.
-This also includes integration of these shifts and strategic priorities in relevant international processes such as the UN Environment Assembly, Stockholm plus 50 and the planned Global Digital Compact (Figure 1).
+This also includes integration of these shifts and strategic priorities in relevant international processes such as the UN Environment Assembly, Stockholm+50 and the planned Global Digital Compact (Figure 1).
 The target audience includes national and local governments, policy makers, international organizations, private sector companies, civil society, academia, and the science community.
 Actions should be adopted across all age groups in an inclusive and gender balanced way.
-It forms an important baseline on where we currently stand that will be used for measuring progress going forward.
+It forms an important baseline on where we currently stand that will be used for measuring progress going forward.The outcome documents of the six International Day of Women and Girls in Science Assembly would be a North Star in regard to science and gender.